 The Safest Milk for Lactose Intolerant Cats

-If your cat is lactose intolerant, but they enjoy the taste of milk, there are some options:
+If your cat enjoys the taste of milk, there are some options:

-- Human-grade lactose-free milk and goat’s milk may be digestible for lactose intolerant cats but these should be introduced very gradually and should be stopped if you notice any adverse reactions.
+- Human-grade lactose-free milk and goat’s milk may be digestible for lactose-intolerant cats but should be introduced gradually and should be stopped if you notice any adverse reactions.

-- Fermented milk products (yogurt, sour cream) may be digestible for a lactose-intolerant cat.
+- Fermented milk products (yogurt, sour cream) may be digestible.
 The probiotics in fermented products may even help to promote better gastrointestinal health, but there’s currently not enough clinical evidence to be certain.